Omar Shahid Hamid: Career

+Omar Shahid Hamid was born on 23 October 1977.
+He was educated at the Karachi Grammar School and studied law at the University of Kent from 1995 and 1998.

 After successfully passing the CSS Examinations, Omar joined the Police Force in 2003 as an ASP.
 His first appointment was in Police Headquarters, Garden, Karachi.
 He has served in Karachi's dangerous Lyari district during the gang wars, and has also served in Pakistan's Intelligence Bureau and in the Sindh Police's Counter terrorism department.

 Personal life

 Omar Shahid Hamid is the son of the late Shahid Hamid, a bureaucrat and managing director of KESC (now K-Electric), who was murdered along with his driver Ashraf Brohi and guard Khan Akbar, in the neighborhood of Defence Housing Authority, Karachi on 5 July 1997.
 Saulat Mirza, the accused in the case, was convicted and sentenced to death by the court, and was hanged in Machh jail on 12 May 2015.
-Omar is married and a has one son.
+Omar is married and has one son.

 Death threat

 Omar Hamid has served as a police officer for 17 years.
 In 2011, while he was serving as head of Karachi's counter terrorism cell, he was placed on a Taliban hit list.
-He subsequently took a leave of absence from the police for five years.
+He subsequently took a leave of absence from the police for five years and went to London where he wrote his first three novels.
 In 2016, Omar returned to Karachi and rejoined the counter terrorism department of the Sindh police as a Senior Superintendent of Police (SSP).